 - Relevant within the overall context of your life

-Once you have your S.M.A.R.T.E.R. goals in place, you’re ready to start putting your plans into action so you can meet your audience where they are in our new reality.
+Once you have your S.M.A.R.T.E.R. goals in place, you’re ready to start putting your marketing plans into action so you can meet your audience where they are in our new reality.

-If you’re not sure where to start or how your plans need to be pivoted for crisis mode marketing, we can help.
+If you’re not sure where to start or how your marketing plans need to be pivoted for crisis mode marketing, we can help.
 Contact us to learn more about our 60-minute marketing consultations.